EmmanuelRE8/EVABot_v2/README.md

 ## 🎯 Purpose

-The goal of E-V.A.
-Bot is to go **beyond a traditional CV** and showcase my experience through an **interactive, AI-powered format**.
+The goal of P.A.I.R Bot is to go **beyond a traditional CV** and showcase my experience through an **interactive, AI-powered format**.

 Instead of just reading static text, recruiters and colleagues can:
 - **Ask questions** about my projects, skills, and impact.
 - Learn about my **career timeline, roles, and availability**.
-- Explore **STAR-style answers** to behavioral/soft skill questions.
+- Explore **STAR-style answers** to behavioural/soft skill questions.
-- See how BI/AI tools can be applied to storytelling in real-world career fairs.
+- See how the BI/AI tools I created can be applied to storytelling in real-world career fairs.

 ---